intuitem/ciso-assistant-community/README.md

 ## Quick Start 🚀

+> [!TIP]
 > The easiest way to get started is through the [free trial of cloud instance available here](https://intuitem.com/trial).

-Alternatively, clone the repo and run:
+Alternatively, make sure you have *Docker* and *Docker-compose* installed, on your workstation or server, clone the repo and run:

 ```sh
 ./docker-compose.sh
 ```